With a national title secured and her record-breaking swim complete, Tara Culibrk ’23 burst into tears on the pool deck.

 Four years of emotions poured out inside the aquatic center in Greensboro, North Carolina, site of the NCAA Swimming and Diving Championships.
 Her parents, who flew from Serbia to attend the meet, watched as Culibrk hugged Denison teammates in celebration of the women’s Division III title — the second in the program’s rich history.

-“It was like a moment of magic,” said Culibrk, who set a Denison 100-meter freestyle record in her final swim.
+“It was like a moment of magic,” said Culibrk, who set a Denison 100-yard freestyle record in her final swim.
 “There are no other words to describe it.”

-In 2019, she made the most important decision of her life, traveling to Ohio and enrolling at Denison.
+In 2019, she made one of the most important decisions of her life, traveling to Ohio and enrolling at Denison.
 Culibrk was impressed with the campus and the high academic standards, and the swimming and diving program clinched her decision.

 That collective dedication drove the Big Red women to their first championship since 2001 and helped ease the sting from 2020, when one of Denison’s great teams was denied a title shot after the global pandemic canceled the NCAA meet.

 Culibrk and Savannah Sargent ’23 were first-year qualifiers on that squad.

 “It was absolutely heartbreaking, especially for the seniors,” Sargent recalled.
 “To win it this year and to have some of those seniors from the 2020 team in attendance was the best feeling ever.”